IamAdamJowett/angular-coms/README.md

 angular-coms
 ============

-A simple communication service to allow easy passing of events (with data) around an angular application.
-Events are broadcast from the $rootScope, making it easy to listen to events from anywhere in the application.
+A communication service to allow easy passing and listening of events (with optionaldata) around an angular application.
+Events are broadcast from the $rootScope, making it easy to listen to events from anywhere in your application.

 ##Usage